buschman-lab/ProjectTemplate/README.md

 |                            naming convention should be clearly described in the `README.md` file.
 │
 ├── source                <- Source code for analyses.
 These should be organized according to your project needs, but it is
-|                            strongly suggested that you include scripts for loading the data from the `raw` folder and for
+|   |                          strongly suggested that you include scripts for loading the data from the `raw` folder and for
-|                            creating the `processed` data files.
+|   |                           creating the `processed` data files.
 Essentially, any time you use a function more than once it
-|                            should _not_ be in a notebook but incorporated into a source file.
+|   |                          should _not_ be in a notebook but incorporated into a source file.
+│   └── tests               <- Directory that contains tests for all of the source files.

 │
 ├── manuscript            <- Manuscript documents.
 If working with local fiels, then should include all drafts.
 If working
-|   |                        on the cloud (e.g., Google Docs or Overleaf), then provide a link to the file in README.md and
+    |                        on the cloud (e.g., Google Docs or Overleaf), then provide a link to the file in README.md and
-|   |                        include the final versions when done.
+    |                        include the final versions when done.
-│   ├── figures           <- Folder for the figures, as well as the data and scripts needed to generate the figures.
-All should
-|                            be as compact as possible in order to facilitate sharing with others (e.g., when publishing).
+    └── figures           <- Folder for the figures, as well as the data and scripts needed to generate the figures.
+All should be as compact as possible in order to facilitate sharing with others (e.g., when publishing).
-├── ci                    <- Files for continous integration; see travis-ci.com
-│
-└──  project_name         <- Source code for use in this project.
-    ├── __init__.py       <- Makes `project_name` a Python module
-    │
-    ├── dummy.py          <- Example python module file.
-These contain your installable functions
-    |
-    └── tests
-        └── test_dummy.py <- Test modules corresponding to your module files.
 ```

 The suggested workflow revolves around a preset folder structure.
 Combined with a set of rules this eliminates the effort to make decisions about directory structure and organization, freeing up mental energy and making the repository mor intuitive to understand.